sses7757/sustech-graduated-thesis/sustech-master-thesis/utils/multi-line-equate.typ

 // and displayed at every line, optionally with sub-numbering.
 //
 // ### Parameters:
+// - breakable: wheteher the multi-line equations can be break to different pages
 // - sub-numbering: whether to use the last number in the `math.equation.numbering` as the sub number
 // - zero-fill: whether to fill 0s for the first (few) numbers when not present
 // - leading-zero: wheter to set the first heading number to 0 if it is not numbered